Monthly Archives: September 2012

 Are prisons creepy?
 I guess they could be.
 You see, there probably are only a few places more claustrophobic than a concrete cell and you have to give the director 10/10 for effort on his choice of location.
 In the opening scene, McBrearty hits the right switches by giving us a nice pair of boobies, some fun gore and a glimpse of a masked menace.
 It’s a good start, but as you all know so well dear readers, from then on its more likely that things will traverse in a downward trajectory

-About halfway through, two unknowns pull up in a car outside and the maniac makes very quick work of them.
-They are never mentioned or referenced again and it’s pretty obvious that this scene was added during post-production as perhaps someone mentioned that there hadn’t been any killings for a while and they were in need of a little more action.
+About halfway through, two unknowns pull up in a car outside the building and the maniac makes very quick work of them with minimal endeavor.
+They are never mentioned or referenced again and it’s pretty obvious that the scene was added during post-production because someone noticed that there hadn’t been any killings for a while.
 We do come across moments when the pace does stagnate a bit, but all in all I think that things cruise along at an acceptable gallop and sustaining momentum is not the flaw that ruins Psycho Ward.

-The script is also incredibly dumb.
+The script seems to have been written in five-minutes on the back of a fag packet and it includes moments that seem incredibly dumb.
 INCREDIBLY so.
-There’s a part where two of the characters get locked in a prison cell together and I repeat, LOCKED-in-a-prison-cell.
+There’s a part where two of the characters get locked in a prison cell together; and I repeat, LOCKED.IN.A.PRISON.CELL.TOGETHER.
 I laughed out loud when one of them looked at the other and said, “Ok right, so we should just wait here!”
-An early victim has a chance to flee the hulking maniac and so she runs, no, not out of the open front entrance to freedom, but instead back inside and into a concrete cell and then she closes the door behind her without locking it (of course).
-Good move!
-I also liked it when the ‘heroic’ psychiatrist discovers a cell block that is littered with the bodies of his chums.
+An early victim has a chance to flee the hulking maniac and so she runs, no, not out of the open doorway to freedom, but into a concrete cell with no lockable door (?).
+I also liked it when the ‘heroic’ male lead discovers a cell block that is littered with the bodies of his chums.
 He finds corpse A and like a real gentleman takes of his jacket to place it over the victim’s face.
 Then he comes across corpse B and removes his shirt to do the same.
-Secretly inside, I wondered if he really would strip right down to his polka dot Y-fronts if he came across the rest?
-Unfortunately for us however, he didn’t get that far.
+Secretly inside, I wondered if he really would strip right down to his polka dot Y-fronts if he came across the rest of the deceased?

-Psycho Ward at last check has a 2.2 rating on the IMDB.
-2.2!
+Psycho Ward at last check has a 2.1 rating on the IMDB.
+2.1!
 To put that in perspective, even Camp Blood has 3.4.
-In fairness, I didn’t think it was 2.2 worth of bad and I’m glad that I watched it.
+In fairness, I didn’t think it was 2.1 worth of bad and I’m glad that I watched it.
 There’s a touch of suspense in the final five minutes and I did like the downbeat ending.
 I just think that because it was released by a major brand, I had the expectation that it would fair better.
-I wonder what the producer from Lionsgate that picked this up thought he could see here?
-I mean the killings have the whole ‘torture porn’ thing going on, perhaps he imagined that it was the new SAW?
+I wonder what the producer from Lionsgate that picked this up thought would become of it?
+I mean the killings have the whole ‘torture porn’ thing going on, so perhaps he imagined that it was the next SAW?
 Oh gosh, my head is spinning.
 People have lost jobs for a lot less.
-In fact it plays a lot like another of that studio’s trashy throwaways, See No Evil.
-I was going to say that maybe Psycho Ward ripped that one off, but I have heard on the grapevine that this was left in a vault for a while before it was finally launched onto the public, so I guess we cannot be sure.
-Thinking about this is actually making my head hurt.
-I see Psycho Ward when I close my eyes… THERE’S NO ESCAPE!!!!
+In fact it plays a lot like another of the same studio’s trashy throwaways, See No Evil.
+I was going to say that maybe Psycho Ward ripped that movie off, but I have heard on the grapevine that this was left in a vault for a while before it was finally launched onto the public, so it’s a few years older.
+Thinking about all this is actually making my head hurt.
+I see Psycho Ward when I close my eyes… THERE’S NO ESCAPE FROM THE CONCRETE CELL WITH NO DOOR!!!!
 HEEEEEEEEEEEEEEEEEEEEEEEELLLLLLPPPPPPPPPPPPPPPPPPPP!!!